One-dimensional discrete Hardy and Rellich inequalities on integers

 \textbf{Abstract}: In this paper, we consider a weighted version of one-dimensional discrete Hardy inequalities with power weights of the form $n^\alpha$.
 We prove the inequality when $\alpha$ is an even natural number with the sharp constant and remainder terms.
-We also find explicit constants in standard and weighted Rellich inequalities and its higher order versions.
-As a by-product of this work we derive a combinatorial identity using purely analytic methods.
-This suggests a correlation between combinatorial identities and functional identities.
+We also find explicit constants in standard and weighted Rellich inequalities(with weights $n^\alpha$) which are asymptotically sharp as $\alpha \rightarrow \infty$.
+As a by-product of this work we derive a combinatorial identity using purely analytic methods, which suggests a plausible correlation between combinatorial and functional identities.\\\\ \keywords{Discrete Hardy inequality, Rellich inequality, Combinatorial identity.}\\ \MSC{Primary: 39B62; Secondary: 05A19.}